 The Membership Director should review weekly the usage patterns of the members.
 Who is using the club?
 More importantly, who is not?

 For those whose participation is poor and infrequent, red flag them.
-Assign a department head who would be best to connect with them who in turn invites the at risk member to the club and enjoy it with them.
-Quite often we ask for fellow members to assist us in this endeavor.
-The goal is reengagement and reconnection to the club and their fellow members.
+Assign a department head who would best connect with them and invite the at-risk members to the club and enjoy it with them.
+Quite often, we ask fellow members to assist us in this endeavor.
+The goal is re-engagement and reconnection to the club and their fellow members.

-This business of member retention is pretty simple, actually.
+A successful program for member retention can be simple.
 Help them get them onboarded and connected, offer great programs, and if somehow they do go quiet, re-engage them.